jumon/whisper-finetuning/README.md

 ```
 python run_finetuning.py --train-json <path-to-train.json> --dev-json <path-to-dev.json> --model <model-name>
 ```
-For all available options, see `python finetune.py --help`.
+For all available options, see `python run_finetuning.py --help`.

 ### 3. Evaluate the model
 You can transcribe audio files and calculate a metric such as WER (Word Error Rate) using the finetuned model:
 ```
-python run_evaluation.py --audio <path-to-test-audio-dir> --transcript <path-to-test-transcript-dir> --output <output-dir> --language <language-of-your-data> --metric WER --model <path-to-finetuned-model>
+python run_evaluation.py --audio-dir <path-to-test-audio-dir> --transcript-dir <path-to-test-transcript-dir> --save-dir <output-dir> --language <language-of-your-data> --metric WER --model <path-to-finetuned-model>
 ```
-If you only want to transcribe audio files, you can omit the `--transcript` option and `--metric` option like this:
+If you only want to transcribe audio files, you can omit the `--transcript-dir` option and `--metric` option like this:
 ```
-python run_evaluation.py --audio <path-to-test-audio-dir> --output <output-dir> --language <language-of-your-data> --model <path-to-finetuned-model>
+python run_evaluation.py --audio-dir <path-to-test-audio-dir> --save-dir <output-dir> --language <language-of-your-data> --model <path-to-finetuned-model>
 ```
 For all available options, see `python run_evaluation.py --help`.